 PAM TANORA

-Has worked at a museum in Anchorage, Alaska for 20 years.
+Worked at a museum in Anchorage, Alaska for 20 years.
 Discovered her family’s name in our museum’s pioneer books.

 Eileen Wiseman